The Border Collie is a medium sized herding dog that grows to between 30 and 55 pounds as an adult.

 When beginning your search for a new companion we strongly advise that you avoid pet stores and puppy mills.

 Pups that come from puppy farms will have no socialization.
-Not to mention the bitch you pup came from is almost certainly not receiving the care she needs.
+Not to mention the female dog your pup came from is almost certainly not receiving the care she needs.
 This might have a knock-on effect for your puppy.

 If you see Border Collie puppies advertised and you think they may be from a farm, it’s best not to buy them.
 You can read our guide to spotting a puppy farm here.